nextflow-io/training/docs/basic_training/executors.md

 Real-world genomic applications can spawn the execution of thousands of tasks.
 In this scenario a batch scheduler is commonly used to deploy a workflow in a computing cluster, allowing the execution of many jobs in parallel across many compute nodes.

-Nextflow has built-in support for the most commonly used batch schedulers, such as Univa Grid Engine, [SLURM](https://slurm.schedmd.com/) and IBM LSF.
-Check the Nextflow documentation for the complete list of supported [execution platforms](https://www.nextflow.io/docs/latest/executor.html).
+Nextflow has built-in support for the most commonly used batch schedulers, such as Univa Grid Engine, SLURM, and IBM LSF.

+You can view the Nextflow documentation for the complete list of supported [execution platforms](https://www.nextflow.io/docs/latest/executor.html).

 ## Cluster deployment